michzimm/hx-prometheus/README.md

+Forked and Updated Dec.
+4 2019 from https://github.com/Kris-Sekula/Hyperflex-API

 # Hyperflex-API

 This is an example of how to use the Cisco Hyperflex API with python.
 I've been tasked with deploying multiple Hyperflex Clusters at Cisco Live 2018 in Barcelona.
 As part of that deployment, I wanted to have a way to monitor the performance of the system.
 The Hyperflex system has a built performance "screen" that can be accessed via the http://hx-controller_ip/perf link but I wanted to have both of my system's data presented on one screen.